mrcrilly/vs-vlan-db/README.md

 1. Install the requirements/dependecies
  1. pip install flask flask-wtf flask-restful flask-sqlalchemy sqlalchemy ipaddress

 You have a few choices at this point.
 You can either just './run.py', and get a locally running version (the database will be in /tmp/vlan.db), or you can install and configure NginX and uwsgi.
-Please see [[http://flask.pocoo.org/docs/deploying/uwsgi/|the Flask docs]] for how-to do this.
+Please see http://flask.pocoo.org/docs/deploying/uwsgi/ for how-to on the NginX setup.

 ## Features